ibexa/documentation-developer/docs/users/oauth_server.md

 ### Information needed by the client

-Your OAuth2 client will need the following information to be able to use your Oauth server:
+Your OAuth2 client needs the following information to be able to use your Oauth server:

-- The URL of the Ibexa DXP used as an oauth server
+- The URL of the [[= product_name =]] used as an oauth server
 - The client identifier
 - The client secret
 - The scope (`default`)